 Lodgment Case means an electronic Registry Instrument or other electronic Document or related electronic Registry Instruments or other electronic Documents which are or will be presented for Lodgment at the same time, together with the relevant Lodgment Instructions, and may include an Interoperable Lodgment Case.

+Lodgment Case Error means a given Lodgment Case that, as presented for Lodgment, does not accurately reflect all data forming part of that Lodgment Case, including data entered by Subscribers and data pre-populated or generated by the ELNO, to the extent that such data is submitted to the Registrar for Lodgment.